samathaluca/gitpod-meetmeinthemiddle/README.md

 3. Javascript Validator
  23 errors listed all relating to the validator not recognising how to read built-in variable names.
 It's a known issue for JS online validators.
 4. HTML Validator
+ Known error of bar pipe between fonts in googleapi is not necessary to change.
+ Validator showed an error suggesting I move a </div> before a </form> tag in previous test.
+This time the error suggests I need to revert the change to how it had been previously.
+As the bootstrap grid becomes less responsive if I do reverse the previous change I have left it.
+5. Markdown live-preview yet to be used.
+6. CSS changes are to be done.
+Final CSS tests to be done before submission.

 ### COMPATIBILITY

-To ensure a broad range of users can successfully use this site, I tested it across the 6 major browsers in both desktop, tablet and mobile configuration.
+To ensure a broad range of users can successfully use this site, I tested it across the 6 major browsers in desktop, tablet and mobile configuration.

-Chrome v.70
+Chrome
-Edge v.18
+Edge
-Firefox v.63
+Firefox
-Safari v.12
+Safari
-Opera v.56
+Opera
-Internet Explorer v.11
+Internet Explorer
 NO ISSUES

 ### Devices tested

-Mobile phones- Samsung S9, Iphone 6/7/7Splus, Sony XA42
+Mobile phones- Samsung S9, Iphone 6/7/7S plus, Sony XA42
 Tablets tested - Ipad, LNBEI 10 inch Android tablet Laptop tested - MacBook pro, Sony Vaio
 Desktop (unbranded Windows 7 OS) with different monitors 21 and 27inch.